CSCI-40500-77100-Spring-2021/project-2/README.md

 cUNITY aims to be a centralized platform of university information as well as providing the means of meaningful interactions between the 3 categories of students- incoming, current, and alumni.
 The goal of cUNITY is to allow each group to gain knowledge that would enhance their college experience.

+# Docker
+- A docker to handle the installation of these libraries and install postgres can be obtained with:
+  - docker run -dp 3000:3000 getting-started

 #### To run project on your computer:

 1. Download file to your preferred location.